top of page

 • Roughly 60-80% of most organization’s data is internally generated

-• Employees skilled in lean information reduce the need for data cleaning and preprocessing, improving analytics and AI applications
+• Employees skilled in lean information and information stewardship reduce the need for data cleaning and preprocessing, improving analytics and AI applications

 Leaner Processes